-Prior to this trial, the RTOG (Radiation Therapy Oncology Group) 9802 phase 3 study (see week 31) had suggested that radiation therapy (RT) with adjuvant, combination chemotherapy (vincristine, procarbazine, CCNU, or PCV) conferred a significant, overall survival benefit in patients with sub-total or resected LGG, as compared to RT alone.
-At the time of that trial, however, temozolomide (TMZ) had also shown benefit for glioblastoma, and this trial (RTOG 0424), had been initiated to study the efficacy of TMZ + RT (vs. RT alone) for high-risk LGG.
-As such, this study reports the long-term outcomes of trial RTOG 0424, namely RT + TMZ treatment in patients with high-risk LGG.
+Prior to this trial, the RTOG (Radiation Therapy Oncology Group) 9802 phase 3 study had suggested that radiation therapy (RT) with adjuvant, combination chemotherapy (vincristine, procarbazine, CCNU, or PCV) conferred an overall survival benefit in patients with sub-total or resected LGG, as compared to RT alone.
+At the time of that trial, however, temozolomide (TMZ) had also shown benefit for glioblastoma, so this trial (RTOG 0424) was initiated to study the efficacy of TMZ + RT (vs. RT alone) in high-risk LGG.
+This study reports the long-term outcomes of this trial, RTOG 0424, namely the comparison of RT + TMZ vs. RT alone in patients with high-risk LGG.

-Experimental design and statistics: This study was originally designed as a randomized phase 2 trial to study RT + TMZ vs. RT alone in high-risk LGG, though it was ultimately approved as a single arm (RT + TMZ arm only), phase 2 trial.
+Experimental design and statistics: This study was originally designed as a randomized phase 2 trial to study RT + TMZ vs. RT alone in high-risk LGG, though it was ultimately approved as a single arm, phase 2 trial using only the RT + TMZ treatment.
 Specifically, this study had been initiated prior to the completion of RTOG 9802, which ultimately showed a survival benefit of RT + chemo vs. RT alone in LGG, rendering an RT alone group futile in this study.
-For this reason, ALL patients enrolled in this study were treated with RT + TMZ, then compared to a separate historical control group from a different study all together, provided by means of the EORTC 22845 study (1996), which HAD included a group of high-risk LGG patients treated with RT and surgery alone, no chemotherapy.
-Of note, this early 1996 historical control group was used in lieu of the RT alone group from the more recent RTOG 9802 study (published in 2016), as there was insufficient data from this RTOG population regarding +/- high risk LGG features.
-Regardless, eligibility for enrollment into this trial included 1) craniotomy within 12wks, 2) adequate marrow, liver, and kidney function, and 3) at least 3 of the following high-risk LGG features: age ≥40, pre-op tumor >6cm, bi-hemispheric tumor, astrocytoma histology, mod-severe neurologic impairment.
-Enrolled patients were given RT (54 Gy, 30 fractions) with concurrent TMZ (75mg/m2/d) during radiation, along with up to 12 cycles of TMZ post-radiation.
-Patients were evaluated monthly post-RT, 4 months post-TMZ, and q6months thereafter; follow up MRIs and CTs were obtained as well.
-The primary outcome was overall survival (OS) at 3yrs (vs. historical control), with progression free survival (PFS, no historical control comparison) and toxicity data as secondary outcomes.
+For this reason, ALL patients enrolled in this study were treated with RT + TMZ, then compared to a historical control group from a different study all together, provided by means of the EORTC 22845 study (1996), which included a group of high-risk LGG patients treated with RT and surgery alone, but no chemotherapy.
+Regardless, eligibility for enrollment into this trial included 1) craniotomy within 12wks of enrollment, 2) adequate marrow, liver, and kidney function, and 3) at least 3 of the following high-risk LGG features: age ≥40, pre-op tumor ≥6cm, bi-hemispheric tumor, astrocytoma histology, mod-severe neurologic impairment.
+Enrolled patients were given RT (54 Gy, 30 fractions) with concurrent TMZ (75mg/m/d) during radiation, along with up to 12 cycles of TMZ post-radiation.
+Patients were evaluated monthly post-RT, 4 months post-TMZ, and every 6months thereafter.
+Follow up MRIs and CTs were obtained as well.
+The primary outcome was overall survival (OS) at 3yrs (vs. historical control).
+Progression free survival (PFS, no historical control comparison) and toxicity data were secondary outcomes.
 Kaplan-Meier curves were used to estimate OS and PFS rates.